Radiologic Technologists at DOC

 - Capture quality X-ray images of the injured or affected area for the orthopedic specialists

 - Display a compassionate and professional presence

-DOC radiologic technologist, Andrew Duran, explains his imaging objective: “At DOC, we provide orthopedic care to fix bones and soft tissue issues in all major joints.
-The surgeons and PAs need a series of detailed, high-quality images to assess and diagnose the injury or condition.
-So my goal is to provide quality images, make my patient guests feel comfortable and safe, and perform the series with the same sense of urgency as the ER.
+DOC radiologic technologist, Emily Alessi, explains her imaging objective: “At DOC, we provide orthopedic care to fix bones and soft tissue issues of all major joints and extremities.
+The surgeons and orthopedic specialized PA-C often need a series of detailed, high-quality images to assess and help diagnose the injury or condition.
+My goal is to provide quality images, make my guests feel comfortable and safe while performing the series with the same sense of urgency as the ER.
 Here at DOC, we utilize state-of-the-art X-ray Machines (U-Arm).”
 Radiologic technologists receive training through a certification program, an associate’s degree or a bachelors degree in radiology.
 They must obtain their state license and ARRT registration to be eligible for employment as a radiologic technologist.
 Certificate programs in radiology generally take two years to complete.
 The student completes classroom work and clinical training on radiology equipment, anatomy and positioning, pathology, radiation safety, physics, image processing, and patient care.